Arakan Mountains

 People & Nature

 The project area is located in one of the poorest regions of Myanmar.
-There are eleven villages with a population of approximately 2,000 in the area, four of which are in close proximity to the proposed conservation area.
+There are eleven villages, with a population of approximately 2,000 in the area, four of which are in close proximity to the proposed conservation area.
 The majority of the local communities belong to the Chin ethnic minority, who rely on shifting cultivation and rice farming in the highlands for their livelihood.
-With an increase in human population, the cropping cycle has shortened, leading to a decline in soil fertility and consequent expansion of agriculture into the remaining primary forest.
+With an increase in human population, the cropping cycle has shortened, leading to a decline in soil fertility and consequent expansion of land into the remaining primary forest.

 Threatened livelihood